alexforencich/verilog-ethernet/example/VCU118/fpga_25g/README.md

 ## How to test

 Run make program to program the VCU118 board with Vivado.
+Then run

-Then run netcat -u 192.168.1.128 1234 to open a UDP connection to port 1234.
+    netcat -u 192.168.1.128 1234

+to open a UDP connection to port 1234.
 Any text entered into netcat will be echoed back after pressing enter.

+It is also possible to use hping to test the design by running

+    hping 192.168.1.128 -2 -p 1234 -d 1024

 Note that the gigabit PHY is also enabled for debugging.
 The gigabit port can be inserted into the 25G data path between the 25G MAC and 25G PHY so that the